A harbour city on the Baltic coast in the north of Poland

 as a day-trip excursion.
 It's worth allowing a bit of time for exploring the Old Town as well, though.

 memorial of Stutthof

-, which is easy to reach by all means of land transport or domestic flights, and provides the perfect hub for further travels in Poland
+, which is easy to reach by road or rail, and provides the perfect hub for further travels in Poland

 If driving straight east along the Russian